pomm-project/Foundation/README.md

 This is the foundation component for the Pomm database framework.
 It works only with PHP >= 5.4.4.

-This is experimental software and it may be broken or not non functional.
+Pomm Foundation is in alpha state, code may change without notice.
 If you are looking for a stable library, look at [Pomm 1.x](http://www.pomm-project.org).

 ## Installation